 “The integrity of the supply chain begins with the integrity of the package.
 A failure in label scannability is a failure in inventory velocity.”

 Most design software presets are not optimized for the granular requirements of the NLEA (Nutrition Labeling and Education Act).
-A common “rookie mistake” is scaling a nutrition grid to fit a design without realizing that font sizes for “Calories” and “Serving Size” have legally mandated minimums.
+A common “rookie mistake” is scaling a nutrition grid to fit a design without realizing that nutrition facts label requirements.

 The “Hidden” FDA Typography Rules